 Decode Moisturizer Choices

 Humectants -- like urea, glycerin, hyaluronic acid, propylene glycol -- absorb water from the air.
 They are oil-free.
-Emollients -- like baby or mineral oil, plant oils (like jojoba oil), petroleum jelly, lanolin, stearic acid -- replace oils in the skin.
+Emollients -- like baby or mineral oil, plant oils (like jojoba oil), petroleum jelly, lanolin, stearic acid -- help replace oils in the skin.
 Many moisturizers contain a combination.
 You may want to skip some anti-aging moisturizers in winter.
-Those that contain retinoids can further irritate already dry, sensitive skin.
+Those that contain retinoids can further irritate and dry, sensitive skin.

 Clear Away Dead Skin First

 To get the most out of your moisturizer, exfoliate.
 Clearing away dead skin cells lets a moisturizer better penetrate dry skin.
 Exfoliate gently with a moisturizer that contains lactic acid or salicylic acid.
 Some exfoliants can be irritating -- especially in winter -- so try them on a small patch of skin first.
 If your skin is really dry or irritated, ask your doctor before starting a new skin care product or regimen.